CeciNguyen/coe332hw/homework08/README.md

-# Say It Ain't Genes, but in Kubernetes - Homework 07
+# Say It Ain't Genes, but in Kubernetes and an image! - Homework 08

 ## Gene Party: Parsing the HGNC Data Set
 This project features a single script that utilizes Flask to create an application with diverse routes, providing users with distinct information pieces about the HGNC data obtained from HUGO.
 To ease accessibility, the project also includes a Dockerfile enabling users to retrieve and run the image on their personal machines, as well as a Docker-compose file that streamlines the container's launch process.